Skip to main content

 Proration occurs for:

-• Plan upgrades/downgrades: If a subscriber changes their plan in the middle of a billing cycle, proration adjusts the charges to reflect the time spent on each plan.
+• Pricing option upgrades/downgrades: If a subscriber changes their pricing option in the middle of a billing cycle, proration adjusts the charges to reflect the time spent on each pricing option.

 • Service cancellation: If a subscriber cancels a subscription before the end of a billing cycle, they may receive a prorated invoice for the used portion of the subscription.